Kanos999/kanos999_v2/src/ascii-ocean/README.md

 # ascii-ocean

 Animated ASCII water caustics for React/Next.js projects.
 The `Background` component now measures its container, feeds those dimensions into a 3D simplex-noise field, and keeps a continuous ASCII flow in sync with `requestAnimationFrame`-friendly intervals so the ocean feels alive without sacrificing performance.
+All default styling (including the monospace font stack) ships inline, so you no longer need Tailwind or custom CSS utilities to get the intended look.

 ## Features
 - Adaptive grid sizing that matches whatever container you drop it into
 - Procedural animation driven by a persistent 3D simplex-noise generator
 - Lightweight interval updates via a built-in `useInterval` hook
 - Configurable glyph palette, FPS, and resolution through props
-- Pure client component with no CSS dependencies beyond optional utility classes
+- Pure client component with bundled inline styles (override via props when needed)

 ## Installation
 ```bash